Medicare Supplement (Medigap) Insurance

 - Community no-age-rated: These Medicare Supplement insurance plans charge premiums that are the same across the board, regardless of age.

 - Issue-age-rated: These plans base their premiums on your age when you first enrolled in the policy.
 Therefore, the younger you are when you enroll in this type of plan, the lower your premium will be.

 - Attained-age-rated: Like issue-age-rated, these plans base their premiums on the age you were when you first bought a policy, but unlike issue-age-rated, premiums increase as you get older.

 Please note that no matter what rating method an insurance company uses, premiums may increase over time for reasons other than age, such as inflation.

-To be eligible to enroll in a Medicare Supplement plan, you must be enrolled in both Medicare Part A and Part B. A good time to enroll in a plan is generally during the Medigap Open Enrollment Period, which begins on the first day of the month that you are both age 65 or older and enrolled in Part B, and lasts for six months.
-During this period, you have the guaranteed-issue right to join any Medicare Supplement plan available where you live.
-You may not be denied coverage based on any pre-existing conditions during this enrollment period (although a waiting period may apply).
-If you miss this enrollment period and attempt to enroll in the future, you may be denied coverage or charged a higher premium based on your medical history.
+To be eligible to enroll in a Medicare Supplement insurance plan, you must be enrolled in both Medicare Part A and Part B. A good time to enroll in a plan is generally during the Medigap Open Enrollment Period, which begins on the first day of the month that you are both age 65 or older and enrolled in Part B, and lasts for six months.
+During this period, you have a guaranteed-issue right to join any Medicare Supplement insurance plan available where you live.
+You may not be denied basic benefits based on any pre-existing conditions* during this enrollment period (although a waiting period may apply).
+If you miss this enrollment period and attempt to enroll in the future, you may be denied basic benefits or charged a higher premium based on your medical history.
 In some states, you may be able to enroll in a Medigap plan before the age of 65.